What is Chronicle Queue?

 Over your Network

 Enterpirse Chronicle Queue is able to distribute your messages over your network.
-Appropriate filtering ensure that only the required records or even fields with a record are set.
-This improves performance and ensure that you reduce your network bandwidth requirements.
+Appropriate filtering improves performance and ensures that you reduce your network bandwidth requirements.

 How it Works